Hi Infidelity

-Hi Infidelity is the ninth studio album by American rock band REO Speedwagon, released on November 21, 1980 by Epic Records.
-The album became a big hit in the United States, peaking at number one on the Billboard 200.
+Hi Infidelity is the ninth studio album by American rock band REO Speedwagon, released on November 21, 1980, by Epic Records.
+The album became a big hit in the United States, peaking at number one on the Billboard 200, spending 15 weeks at number one (only 27 albums, and only 7 rock acts, have spent at least 15 weeks at number 1).
 It went on to become the biggest-selling album of 1981, eventually being certified 10 times platinum by the Recording Industry Association of America.

 Of the four singles released, "Take It on the Run" went to number 5 on the Billboard Hot 100, and the band got their first of two number one hits with "Keep On Loving You".

 Background

 The album title is a play on the term "in high fidelity," which used to appear on album covers.
-The album art is an illustration of this pun where an act of sexual infidelity is apparently occurring while the man is putting a record LP to play on the hi-fi stereo.
+The album art is an illustration of this pun where an act of sexual infidelity is apparently occurring while the man is putting an LP record to play on the hi-fi stereo.

 Songs

 Six songs from the album charted on the Billboard charts, including "Keep On Loving You" which was the band's first Number 1 hit, and "Take It on the Run", which reached No. 5 on the charts.
-The song "Tough Guys" uses an audio clip from the 1937 Our Gang episode "Hearts Are Thumps".
+The song "Tough Guys" uses an audio clip from the Our Gang short film Hearts Are Thumps (1937).

 "Tough Guys" was one of two songs from the album that charted on the Billboard Mainstream Rock chart despite not being released as singles.
 Music critic Robert Christgau called "Tough Guys" his favorite song from the album but suggested that the line "They think they're full of fire/She thinks they're full of shit" would prevent the song from reaching the pop Top 40.

 Record World described "I Wish You Were There" as having a "novel gospel touch."

 Reissues

 On October 25, 2004, the band recorded the songs of this album live from beginning to end for an XM Radio "Then Again Live" special.

 On July 19, 2011, Sony Music re-released Hi Infidelity with bonus demo tracks for the album's 30th anniversary.
 Demo tracks were recorded Live at Crystal Studios, Hollywood, June through August 1980.

+In 2024 album was again remastered for vinyl reissue.
+It was also made available on streaming.